-- No department, board or independent agency of the City shall provide for a capital improvement or project, as defined in subsection (b) of this Section, unless prior thereto the projects been submitted to improvements have the Planning Development Department in sufficient time to permit the Department to advise the Mayor, the Council and the proposing department or agency of the findings and recommendations of the Department concerning the proposed project or improvement. - (b) For the purposes of this Section 126.105, a capital defined improvement or project is as acquisition, construction or disposition of a street; park; public way; bridge; ground; open space; a public building, including a hospital, educational or other structures; public- or privately-owned utility lines or terminals; and public developments or redevelopments or renewal projects; which either have a useful life of more than five years or require an appropriation that exceeds the threshold amount provided in § 287.017, Florida Statutes, for CATEGORY TWO, as may be revised from time to time, in any one fiscal year or as may be reasonably foreseen for the period of its duration, excluding: (i) routine widening or surfacing of streets and highways additional rights-of-way are not acquired; and (ii) the repair or acquisition of new or used machinery.
+- (a) No department, board or independent agency of the City shall provide for a capital improvement or project, as defined in subsection (b) of this Section, unless prior thereto the projects and improvements have been submitted to the Planning and Development Department in sufficient time to permit the Planning and Development Department to advise the Mayor, the City Council and the proposing department or agency of the findings and recommendations of the Planning and Development Department concerning the proposed project or improvement. - (b) For the purposes of this Section 126.105, a capital improvement or project is defined as acquisition, lease, construction or disposition of a street; park; public way; bridge; ground; open space; a public building, including a hospital, educational or other structures; public- or privately-owned utility lines or terminals; and public developments or redevelopments or renewal projects; which either have a useful life of more than five years or require an appropriation that exceeds the threshold amount provided in F.S. § 287.017, for Category Two, as may be revised from time to time, in any one fiscal year or as may be reasonably foreseen for the period of its duration, excluding: - (i) Routine widening or surfacing of streets and highways where additional rights-of-way are not acquired; and - (ii) The repair or acquisition of new or used machinery.